frontity/frontity-embedded/README.md

 # Frontity - Embedded Mode

 > ⚠️ This plugin is not the final version of the Embedded Mode.
 The final version will be released as part of the upcoming [Frontity WordPress Plugin](https://github.com/frontity/wp-plugins).
-Once it's released, we will remove/update this plugin.
+Once it's released, we will remove this plugin.
 If you want to know about the release you can subscribe to our newsletter at https://frontity.org.

 ## Install